 First, you will want to disconnect the hose and check the suction at the hose connection port.

-Check carefully for a blockage in the hose or the elbow and inspect the hose to ensure no tears.
+Check very carefully for a blockage in the hose or the elbow and inspect the hose to ensure no tears.

 Remove the pre-filter and clean it well with dish soap and water.